davidc6/exploring_rust/rust-notes/concurrency/memory_ordering.md

 It is an atomic operation that establishes a happens-before relationship between two threads but without talking about a particular memory location.

+A memory fence causes operations issued prior to the fence to perform before operations issued after the fence.

+Most modern CPUs perform optimisations that can result in out-of-order execution.
+This can become unpredictable in concurrent programs without special controls.

 Memory ordering can be applied to fences.